 Topics include fundamental chemical mathematics, computational methods, metric system, matter, energy, chemical and physical properties, laws of conservation of mass-energy, foundations of atomic theories, elements, compounds, formulas, and stoichiometry.
 Other topics may be covered at the discretion of the instructor.
-PREREQUISITE: A grade of C or better in MA 094, appropriate score on the mathematics placement test, or consent of the department.
+PREREQUISITE: A grade of C or better in MA 094, appropriate score on the mathematics placement test, or consent of department.
 Assessment levels: EN 101/101A, RD 120.
 For computation of tuition, this course is equivalent to three semester hours.
 Three hours each week.

-CH 099B Introductory Chemistry Lab
+CH 099B Introductory Chemistry Lab (G and TP/SS only)

 Laboratory work deals with practical skills and techniques such as weighing, using units of metric system, and performing experiments that illustrate and reinforce the principles discussed in CH 099A.
 PRE- or COREQUISITE: CH 099A or consent of department.
 Assessment levels: EN 101/101A, RD 120.
 For computation of tuition, this course is equivalent to one semester hour.
 Three hours laboratory each week.
+No credit/No quality points